delveccj/CSC395_Fall24/Assignment2/assignment2.md

 ### Section: Create a GitHub Project

-1. **Make it Private**:
 - Someone from your team must create a private GitHub repository.
 - It must be named:  CSC395_Team#  where # is your teams number.
 - Invite the other team members and the instructor as collaborators.
 - You do not need to restrict the project to only accept pull requests initially.
 We may add that later!

 ### Section: Create the Tickets